 - Applications received after mid-February are considered on a rolling basis; acceptance and scholarship aid will be granted as space and resources allow.

 Acceptance is based on Groves Academy's ability to meet each child's needs.
 Most students at Groves have a learning disability or attention disorder, and demonstrate average or above average intelligence with a discrepancy between aptitude and achievement in the classroom.

-Based on available space, students are selected for admission on the basis of their learning disability, academic potential, past school academic and behavioral performance, and the willingness to work within our school program.
+Based on available space, students are selected for admission on the basis of their learning disability, academic potential, past school academic and behavioral performance, and willingness to work within our school program.
 While any student may occasionally become frustrated by challenging assignments, students with primary behavioral or emotional issues will be better served in another environment.

 Questions & More Information

-Middle & Upper School Director of Admissions
+Director of Admissions, Middle & Upper School

 Groves Academy admits students of any race, color, religion, sexual orientation, or national or ethnic origin to all rights, privileges, programs and activities generally accorded or made available to students.
 It does not discriminate on the basis of race, color, religion, gender, sexual orientation, or national origin or ethnic origin in administration of its educational policies, admissions policies, scholarship, and other school-administered programs.